liuhongyao99cs/ano-00/README.md

 # Run experiments

 ## Preperation
-1. Generate the attention score for semantic coding cd scripts bash Attention.sh
+1. Generate the attention score for semantic coding:

-3.
+   cd scripts
+   bash Attention.sh (specify your hidden, attention save dirs and the dataset name)

+2. Obtain the KV cache of datasets

+   bash KV_cache.sh